Flavor-mass majorization uncertainty relations and their links to the mixing matrix: On uncertainty relations with quantum side information

-The latter is mentioned in \cite{schwindt18} as a tool for entanglement-assisted determination of the PMNS matrix.
-Instead of (\ref{bccrr}), we recommend to apply (\ref{copi14}).
+The latter is mentioned \cite{schwindt20} as a tool for entanglement-assisted determination of the PMNS matrix.
+The result (\ref{copi14}) is also suitable to use in this context.
 In the case of product states, we have the additivity property \cite{nielsen}